fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Edit-AzureRmSiteRecoveryRecoveryPlan.md

 ## PARAMETERS

 ### -AddProtectedEntities
-Specifies an array of protected entities to add.
+Specifies an array of protected entities that this cmdlet adds.

 ```yaml
 Type: ASRProtectionEntity[]